-What makes a server want to stay at one restaurant vs another?
+What makes a server stay at one restaurant vs. look for work elsewhere?
 We interviewed a server, Kenzie, at a popular downtown restaurant to find out!

-Question: What qualities made you choose to work at the restaurant your are currently employed at?
+Question: What made you choose to work at the restaurant you are currently employed at?

 Answer: “The company and the bosses are super nice and willing to talk to me like I’m their equal instead of talking down to me.”